 The book contains a great wealth of photo illustrations, many from Union Pacific files, the majority never before published.
 It provides Union Pacific enthusiasts as well as those interested in Southern California railroading with much fascinating and valuable history and information.

-The company archives are B&W photographs.
+The company archives are Black-and-White photographs.
 Color photographs are from recent history.

 The cover illustration by John R. Signor shows the City of Los Angeles arriving at Riverside, California in the 1940s.

 The Los Angeles Terminal Railway: St. Louis Comes to the Basin, pp. 11-56;